 Tufts Medical Center is an internationally-respected academic medical center – a teaching hospital where we pride ourselves not only in the sophistication of the care we provide but the compassionate way in which we provide it.
-We care for all patients from the tiniest newborns at our full-service pediatric hospital, Floating Hospital for Children to centenarians in our specialized Geriatrics clinic.
+We care for all patients from the tiniest newborns at our full-service pediatric hospital, Tufts Children's Hospital to centenarians in our specialized Geriatrics clinic.

 Located in downtown Boston in Chinatown and the Theatre District, Tufts Medical Center is accessible by Route 93, the Massachusetts Turnpike and the MBTA.

 Tufts Medical Center is the principal teaching hospital for Tufts University School of Medicine.
 We conduct groundbreaking medical and health policy research and are in the top 10 percent of independent institutions receiving federal research funding.

 Tufts Medical Center’s founding institution was the Boston Dispensary, established in 1796 by early American patriots including Paul Revere and Samuel Adams.
 This makes us the oldest permanent medical facility in New England and the third oldest in the country.
 Tufts Children's Hospital, our onsite pediatric hospital, began its life as a hospital ship in the Boston Harbor in 1894 before coming onshore permanently in 1931.

 Tufts Medical Center stays relentlessly focused on delivering the highest quality care to all our patients.
 U.S. News & World Report ranks many of our physicians in the top 1% of all physicians nationally and Boston Magazine recognizes our physicians in 53 different specialties in the Top Doctors edition.

 Tufts Medical Center is a 415-bed academic medical center, providing everything from routine and emergency care to the members of our Boston neighborhood to treating the most complex diseases and injuries affecting adults and children throughout New England.